 11. Glacier Lagoon

 Iceland’s Glacier Lagoon is one of the most beautiful places in the country.
-The lagoon is located in Southeast Iceland, and it’s home to some of the most impressive glaciers in the country.
+The lagoon is located in Southeast Iceland, home to some of the most impressive glaciers in the country.
 It’s worth visiting if you’re looking for a unique natural experience.

 The best thing to do in Glacier Lagoon is to take a glacier tour and enjoy a day trip to the Glacier Lagoon from Reykjavik.
+There are many great hotels near Glacier Lagoon, but we recommend the Fosshotel Glacier Lagoon and the Ekra Glacier Lagoon as tip-top places to stay.

-It is easily accessible from the Ring Road and makes for a great day trip from Reykjavik.
+It is easily accessible from Ring Road and makes for a great day trip from Reykjavik.
 Some of the best things to do in Svinafellsjokull include hiking, ice climbing, and glacier sightseeing.

 See Related: Best Sabbatical Destinations